 OK......Now that the State of Rhode Island paperwork, forms and requirements are out the way, let's move on to what you need for and from the Town of Coventry to bring your business to fruition. .

 Start the second phase of your journey by checking the Zoning maps on the Town Of Coventry GIS System to ensure that your business will be allowed in the area that you have chosen.
-If you have any questions or problems with the GIS system you can call the MIS department at 401-822-9188 or the Planning and Zoning Department at 822-9196.
+If you have any questions or problems with the GIS system you can call the Planning and Zoning Department at 822-9196.
 The Planning and Zoning Department will be able to assist you with any and all questions dealing with what is and isn't allowed in various areas of the Town of Coventry as well as all regulations, paperwork and applications needed for construction of a new facility or renovation of an existing structure.

 Your next stop on your road to a business in Coventry will involve a stop at the Town Clerks Office, Located in Town Hall 1670 Flat River Road.